burlington-arc/barc-infra/ansible/README.md

 7. Test the ssh connection.

+7. On the new pi, create a new ssh key

+    ssh-keygen -b 2048 -t rsa

 8. ssh into the pi and copy your public key to its 'authorized_keys' file under the 'pi' user, as follows: